apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 that would otherwise require full end-to-end analysis of a model.
 (See examples in [Points of Communication](#points-of-communication).)

+* An assumption may only be inserted if it is statically proven, or if it is asserted by a user about a user-provided value.

+* When splitting a PrimFunc into multiple PrimFuncs (e.g. factoring out a subroutine, hoisting an initial preprocessing stage into an independent PrimFunc), an assumption may become separated from the expressions that had initially been used to prove the assumption.

+* An assumption may only be removed if it is statically proven.
+A user-provided assumption may never be removed, as it may already have been used to perform irreversible simplifications.

+* The expression within an assumption should be visited and mutated identically to any other `PrimExpr`.
+This ensures that passes that redefine variables (e.g. by inlining a Let binding) do not result in an invalid expression in the `PrimExpr`.

 ### New TIR Op, `tir::builtin::undef`

 A placeholder that represents a valid, but arbitrary value.
 For